 In August 2019, the FCC began to change how it collects broadband deployment data, with the goal of improving data accuracy and the FCC's ability to target funds to locations that lack access.

-The Center for Rural Development reports that a central office for overseeing broadband funding will be crucial to closing the digital divide by getting funding to unserved or underserved rural areas.
 A critical aspect of these programs will be the FCC's new mapping effort to target funding where it is most needed.
 Currently, data on broadband availability in rural areas is unreliable and will need to improve in order for federal funding to reliably reach unserved areas where it is most needed.
 In August 2019, the FCC began an initiative to change how it collects broadband deployment data, with the goal of using a new methodology to improve data accuracy and the FCC's ability to target funds to locations that lack access.
-The FCC is also now coordinating more closely with the Rural Utilities Service to avoid funding areas where broadband service is already deployed.21 Moreover, in 2020, Congress directed the FCC to further improve the precision of its data; the Consolidated Appropriations Act of that year included \$98 million for the project.22
+The FCC is also now coordinating more closely with the Rural Utilities Service to avoid funding areas where broadband service is already deployed.
+Moreover, in 2020, Congress directed the FCC to further improve the precision of its data; the Consolidated Appropriations Act of that year included \$98 million for the project.
+22